Childhood vaccinations falter ahead of crucial fall season

 Much of William’s report focused on MMR vaccinations, which are crucial due to how extremely contagious measles can be.
 According to the World Health Organization (WHO), one infected individual can spread the disease to nine out of 10 unvaccinated close contacts.

-A recent outbreak of measles in central Ohio this past winter brought renewed attention to the risks of not completing MMR vaccinations.
+A recent measles outbreak in central Ohio this past winter brought renewed attention to the risks of not completing MMR vaccinations.
 The CDC confirmed in a report this week that 94 percent of the 84 identified cases occurred in children under 5 years of age who were unvaccinated.

 The CDC recommends that the first doses of MMR vaccines be administered between 12 and 15 months of age, and the second doses be administered between 4 and 6 years of age.